Popsicles for babies: How to serve them safely & 9 healthy recipes

 • Place all the ingredients in a blender and blend until smooth and creamy.

-• Pour the blended lemonade mixture into a popsicle mold.
+• Pour the blended lemonade popsicle mixture into a popsicle mold.
 Leave a ¾ inch gap between the liquid and the lid to allow for expansion.

 • Add the lid to each popsicle mold and then freeze it for 2-3 hours or until fully frozen.